Below you’ll find information and tips for submitting your W-9 form on Patreon – feel free to click the links or start scrolling to learn more:

-Creators who reach $600 in earnings in a calendar year are required to complete Form W-9 (or W-8BEN or W-8BEN-E).
-The information you provide on these forms will help determine whether Patreon is required to issue you Form 1099-K. (For more information on who will receive a Form 1099--K, visit Will I receive a 1099-K form?.)
-Note that regardless of whether you receive Form 1099-K or not, everyone is responsible for accurately filing their taxes
+Creators who reach $600 in earnings in a calendar year are required to complete a Form W-9 (or W-8BEN or W-8BEN-E).
+The information you provide on these forms will help determine whether Patreon is required to issue you a Form 1099-K. (For more information on who will receive a Form 1099--K, visit Will I receive a 1099-K form?.)
+Note that regardless of whether you receive a Form 1099-K or not, everyone is responsible for accurately filing their taxes

 US law treats US persons and foreign persons differently for tax purposes.
 Therefore, it is important to be able to distinguish between these two types of taxpayers.

 Foreign Persons –